 If you’re lacking energy and feeling tired, chances are you will avoid studying altogether.
 If you do push through your tiredness, you will be far less productive and attentive, and the quality of your work may not be to your usual standard.

-Eating well, exercising regularly and sleeping well are all important for not just study motivation, but for everything you do in life, so try and make these a priority!
+Eating well, exercising regularly and getting adequate sleep are all important for not just study motivation, but for everything you do in life, so try and make these a priority!

 Contact Our Student Support Team